brannigans1aw/finance/README.md

 the identical post to `/serve/download_conexp.asp`, thinking maybe the server checked to see if I submitted the form before letting me download.
 It worked!
 However the next day when I tried again I go the
 `Your Session is expired.
 Please try again`.
 Very weird.
+I tried getting a cookie from the my chrome session and using that and it forked.
+So something about how I get my session on chrome is different from how I get my session on Requests.
+I needed to figure out what the difference was.

+Then I tried it again and it worked.
+So who knows.
+Maybe their site is weird.